Diffusion Models are Secretly Zero-Shot 3DGS Harmonizers: Tiny Cup Dataset

 \section{Tiny Cup Dataset}

-We use a small dataset of four real images~\cref{fig:tiny_dataset_cup_room} and two artificially generated images~ to analyze how DDS relies on object appearance for editing.
-The real images depict a cup in a room under two different lighting conditions, with an additional pair of images showing the same room under the same lighting conditions but without the cup.
-The artificial images are created by inserting the cup, captured under one lighting condition, into an image of the room with a different illumination.
+We use a small dataset of four real images and two artificially created images depicted on Fig.~\ref{fig:tiny_dataset_cup} to analyze how DDS relies on object appearance for editing.
+The real images show a cup in a room under two different lighting conditions, with an additional pair of images showing the same room under the same lighting conditions but without the cup.
+The artificial images are created by copy-pasting the cup, captured under one lighting condition, into an image of the room with a different illumination.